w3c/wai-easy-checks/content/zoom-levels.md

 ## At a Glance

-@@ imges for a standard page and a zoomed page side by side
+@@ images for a standard page and a zoomed page side by side (sample from w3.org sent to Jasper to play with)

 ## What is Zoom Levels?